joomla-projects/docker-joomla-automated-testing/README.md

 # Docker-Joomla automated testing
 Docker image with server configuration for testing Joomla CMS and Joomla extensions

-This repository contains two images:
+This repository contains two Docker images for Joomla automated tests:

 ## joomla-automated-testing-server
 Based in [docker-joomla](https://github.com/joomla/docker-joomla), it creates a multi-Joomla and multi-app environment based on several php versions to test Joomla-based applications with.